gbv/json-anystream/README.md

 ```

 ### `anystream.make`
-`async function make(input, type)`
+`async function make(input, type, adjust)`

-Takes an `input` (URL, file path, or existing stream) and makes a JSON object stream out of it. `type` can have one of the values "json", "ndjson", or "multipart", and is optional if the type can be inferred from the file ending or content type header.
+Takes an `input` (URL, file path, or existing stream) and makes a JSON object stream out of it. `type` can have one of the values "json", "ndjson", or "multipart", and is optional if the type can be inferred from the file ending or content type header. `adjust` is an optional adjustment method that is called for each object in the resulting stream before it is emitted.

 Example:
 ```json